Welcome

 Caterham R400, and it felt like being

-new Grand Prix circuit layout was opened in April 2010, and the new track was actually blessed by the Bishop
+new Grand Prix circuit layout was opened in April 2010, and the track was actually blessed by the Bishop

 crozier about 30 years ago.
 Here's the track blessing, watched by Prince Andrew, GP world champion Damon Hill, Mark Webber, David Coulthard.
 Cheers for my dad.